 There are a handful of ways you can have a ring warming ceremony play out.
-You can have the wedding rings tied together with a piece of string to keep them together as one, representative of you and your partner joining in marriage, and the rings are passed around one by one to all of the guests at your ceremony while they're seated.
-Another option would be to place both rings in a small bowl or dish of some kind and the guests would pass that around instead or the table at the entrance idea as well.
-It's important to have someone there to explain the point of the ceremony to the guests and to watch over the rings, the last thing anyone wants is misplaced or lost wedding rings.
-For this, you'll want to choose someone you can trust to be responsible for the rings to become your 'ring chaperone' for the ceremony, because once the rings have been warmed by all of the guests, they'll still need to make it to the bride and groom's fingers.
+You can have the wedding rings tied together with a piece of string to keep them as one.
+This represents you and your partner joining in marriage.
+The rings are passed around to all of the guests at your ceremony while they're seated.
+Another option would be to place both rings in a small bowl of some kind, and the guests would pass that around instead.
+It's essential to have someone there to explain the point of the ceremony to the guests and watch over the rings.
+The last thing anyone wants is misplaced or lost wedding rings.
+For this, you'll want to choose someone you can trust to be responsible for the rings to become your 'ring chaperone' for the ceremony because once all of the guests have warmed the rings, they'll still need to make it to the bride and groom's fingers.

 Including a rose ceremony at your wedding is the act of a bride and groom exchanging roses at their wedding.
-Giving someone a single red rose is considered symbolic of saying 'I love you’.
+Giving someone a single red rose is considered symbolic of saying 'I love you.'

 First and foremost, this type of wedding ceremony shouldn't be confused with a wine box ceremony, which we've covered in another blog.
 A wine ceremony is one of the simplest (and tastiest!) wedding ceremony ideas out there.
 This particular idea is pretty straightforward to carry out: the bride and groom will share a glass of wine, taking turns drinking out of the same glass to celebrate the life they're starting together.
-While this happens, the officiant will speak a bit about why a wine ceremony was chosen and what it represents to the couple!
+The officiant will speak a bit about why a wine ceremony was chosen and what it represents to the couple!

-The wine ceremony is definitely a tradition that starts as a general idea with so much space for you to personalise to suit you on your day.
-All you'll need for this ceremony is some special wine glasses, mugs or vessels of some sort to drink out of that fit your theme or personal taste and a nice bottle of red wine (or other beverage) of your choosing.
-It's really just that simple yet meaningful!
+The wine ceremony is a tradition that starts as a general idea with so much space for you to personalize to suit you on your day.
+All you'll need for this ceremony is some special wine glasses, mugs, or vessels of some sort to drink out of that fit your theme or personal taste and a nice bottle of red wine (or other beverage) of your choosing.
+It's just that simple yet meaningful!

 Water Unity or Water Blending Ceremony